iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 </details>

-It is easy to expect that the analytical solution is faster to compute than the line search.
+We can expect that the analytical solution is faster to compute than the line search.
 Indeed, the line search requires on average 10 seconds to find the optimal GD learning rate, while the analytical solution requires only 10 milliseconds (both with JAX's JIT compilation turned on, run on the same GPU).

 ### If one layer is a GD step, what about multiple layers?